 Catholic theologian, Hans Kung, attacked this belief in his book, Infallible? and was consequently stripped of his official teaching position.
 He wrote:

 “The main proof text cited at Vatican I for papal infallibility, Luke 22:32 (‘I have prayed for you that your faith may not fail’) was never used even by medieval canonists to document this dogma- and rightly so.
 In this passage Jesus does not promise Peter freedom from error but the grace to persevere in the faith till the end.”

 Another Catholic scholar, Ignaz von Dollinger, commented on this Luke 22:32:

 Granted, no one who lets the Bible speak for itself would arrive at the idea that a human being is infallible because of a certain office.
-For instance, if the words of Christ to Peter in Matthew 16:18 made him the first infallible pope, then this is a disaster, because the next word that came out of Peter’s mouth was a denial of a crucial part of the Gospel, declaring that Jesus will not go to the cross: “Be it far from thee, Lord, this [death on the cross] shall not be unto thee.” (v 22).
+For instance, if the words of Christ to Peter in Matthew 16:18 made him the first infallible pope, then this is a disaster, because the next word that came out of Peter’s mouth was a denial of a crucial part of the Gospel, declaring that Jesus will not go to the cross: “Never, Lord!” he said.
+“This shall never happen to you!” (v.
+22).

 In Matthew 17, Peter made another erroneous statement.
-He equated Christ with Moses and Elijah: “let us make here three tabernacles; one for thee, and one for Moses, and one for Elias.” (vs 4).
-This time, God from heaven rebuked the ‘first pope’: “This is my beloved Son, in whom I am well pleased; hear ye him.” (v 5)
+He equated Christ with Moses and Elijah: “If you wish I will put up three shelters – one for you, one for Moses, and one for Elijah.” (vs 4).
+This time, God from heaven rebuked the ‘first pope’: “This is my Son, whom I love; with him I am well pleased.
+Listen to him!” (v 5)

 There you have it: cultic loyalty.
 Even when an evil pope sits in Rome, he must still be obeyed.
-Now, if infallibility cannot keep popes from evil or heresy, what purpose does it then serve- other than tyranny?
+If infallibility cannot keep popes from evil or heresy, what purpose does it then serve other than tyranny?